Emerald Ash Borer FAQ

 Should I be planting or removing ash trees?

 Because of the overabundance of ash in urban landscapes and other sites, it is strongly recommended not to plant additional ash.
-Consider planting other tree species, especially native trees that are well adapted to Minnesota conditions and are less likely to be stressed.
-However, if you have an ash in your yard and it is healthy, it is not necessary to remove it at this point.
+However, if you have an ash in your yard and it is healthy, it is not necessary to remove it.
 Instead, consider planting a tree adjacent to your existing ash to avoid a drastic loss of shade if and when your ash tree dies.
 Burnsville maintains

 a list of recommended tree species